 "I call my bike Winifred, because once a hipster said to me, 'That's it, you win.
-You win the game of bike?"
+You win the game of bike."

-THE PENNYFAKETHING the steampunks bijeycle of choice

-HAT MODERN APPRECIATOR OF 1800S TECHNOLOGY hasn't admired the pennyfarthing and thought that they'd like to own one?
+THE PENNYFAKETHING the steamfrunks biyeyele of choice by Johnny Payphone hasn't admired the pennyfarthing and thought that they'd like to own one?
 This style of bicycle-called an Ordinary-dominated bicycle design in the late 1800s.
 The large wheel allowed the rider to go fast, and the height was quite natural in a time of horseback and carriages.
 Eventually, though, the "dwarf safety" (modern bike) was invented and the Ordinary fell out of favor, owing to its many flaws: a tendency to pitch forward, the inability to touch one's feet to the ground (and thus come to a stop), fixed pedals, and a somewhat bumpy ride.